Adam Henrique Game Preview: Ducks vs. Avalanche

 Henrique Season Stats Insights

-- In 22 games this season, Henrique has a plus-minus rating of -5, while averaging 15:20 on the ice per game.
+- Henrique has averaged 15:30 of ice time this season (with a plus-minus rating of -6).

-- In three of 22 games this season, Henrique has scored a goal, but there are no multi-goal efforts on his ledger.
+- Henrique has a goal in four of 23 contests this season, but no multi-goal games so far.

-- Henrique has a point in nine of 22 games played this season, with multiple points in one of them.
+- Henrique has a point in 10 of 23 games played this year, with multiple points in one of them.

-- Henrique has an assist in seven of 22 games this year, but has not recorded two or more in a game so far.
+- In seven of 23 games this season, Henrique has had an assist, but no games with multiple assists.

-- The implied probability that Henrique goes over his points over/under is 45.5%, based on the odds.
+- The implied probability that Henrique hits the over on his points prop total is 46.5%, based on the odds.

-- The implied probability of Henrique going over his assist prop bet, based on the odds, is 32.3%.
+- Henrique has an implied probability of 31.2% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.